mvolkmann/blog/src/nushell.md

 } | str collect # converts table to a single string
 ```

+The `$it` special variable holds the output of the previous command
+so it can be used in a block.

 To access a list element at a given index, use `$name.index`.
 For example, the second element in the list above
 which is "Tami" can be accessed with `$names.1`.